googleate/Supercar2/exampleSite/content/blog/mercedes-c-class-300-cabrio-2019.md

 description = "Rent Mercedes C Class 300 Cabrio" image = "/images/2019_mercedes-benz_c-class.jpeg"
 tags = ["Mercedes"]
-title = "Mercedes C Class 300 Cabrio 2019"
+title = "Mercedes C Class 300 Cabrio 2019 (275€)"
 type = "post"

 +++
-The Mercedes-Benz C 300 Cabrio (2019) has a 1991cc gasoline engine with 4 cylinders located in line that reaches a maximum power of 258CV at 5800-6100rpm and maximum torque of 370Nm at 1800-4000rpm.
+The Mercedes-Benz C 300 Cabrio (2019) has a 1991cc gasoline engine with 4 cylinders located in line.

+Reaches a maximum power of 258CV at 5800-6100rpm and maximum torque of 370Nm at 1800-4000rpm.
 It is therefore a mechanical with a specific power of 258CV, with direct injection nutrition.

 Label C